thiagoprz/crud-tools/README.md

 ## Support

+### Issues
+Please feel free to indicate any issues on this packages, it will help a lot.
+I will address it as soon as possible.

 ### Supported By Jetbrains
 This project is being developed with the help of [Jetbrains](https://www.jetbrains.com/?from=LaravelCrudTools) through its project to support Open Source software.